abhayspawar/featexp/README.md

 ![Leaky feature](demo/sample_outputs/leaky_feature.png)
 Nulls have 0% mean target and 100% mean target in other bins.
 Implies this feature is populated only for target = 1.

-Blog post on how to use featexp with elaborate exmaples: coming soon
+Blog post using featexp: https://towardsdatascience.com/my-secret-sauce-to-be-in-top-2-of-a-kaggle-competition-57cff0677d3c